lauris71/sehle/tutorial/lesson-1.md

 # Rotating colored cube

+In this tutorial we learn how to:

-- Setting up Sehle engine and RenderContext
+- Set up Sehle engine and RenderContext
-- Creating simple geometry
+- Create simple geometry
-- Creating material
+- Create material
 - Display and render

-But first we have to include a handful of headers from arikkei, elea and sehle libraries.
+But first we have to include a handful of headers from [arikkei](https://github.com/lauris71/arikkei) and [elea](https://github.com/lauris71/elea) as we as from sehle itself.
 You can, of course, skip these for now and add one-by-one as needed.

     #include <arikkei/arikkei-iolib.h>